-Instead, Store First was often sold to ordinary people, some of whom have not seen the returns they were told they would, and often struggled to sell their storage pods and get their money back.
+Instead, Store First Ltd Investments were often sold to ordinary people, some of whom have not seen the returns they were told they would, and often struggled to sell their storage pods and get their money back.

 Store First investments offered some very high and attractive returns when compared to some other, safer and FCA regulated investments, which made it easier for some pension review companies to make it sounds like a good place to invest.

 But Store First is a high-risk investment, which means financial advisers should have been telling more people who don’t earn over £100k per year, and aren’t sophisticated investors that the investment was unlikely to be suitable for them.